 Diversity and inclusion planning at Brown includes a range of actions to sustain and advance an inclusive community of scholars on campus and beyond.
 Improving campus culture—and the retention of a diverse student body and workforce at Brown—not only involves efforts that make Brown more inclusive in its policies and culture on campus.
 It also shows the University is a leader in national conversations on approaches to institutional inclusion and diversity planning.

-To help students of all backgrounds reach their goals, Brown promotes and participates in several academic initiatives that focus on inclusion and achievement, particularly in support of low-income students, first-college-generation students, and under-represented students of color.
-These activities include:
+To help students of all backgrounds reach their goals, Brown promotes and participates in several academic initiatives that focus on inclusion and achievement.
+These initiatives are particularly in support of low-income students, first-college-generation students, and underrepresented students of color.
+These initiatives include: